ironeternal/ironeternal.github.io/warband.md

 6. Lich (8): unkillable, teleport, unholy
 9. Dragon (9): Breathweapon, Charge, hardy(2), Lucky, unholy

 ### Strategies:

 Each monster employs a strategy.
 Unless stated a creature is assumed to be a mindless destoyer:

 - **Mindless Destroyer**: Attacks closest enemy.
-If not enemy is in the current room the creature will move action closer to the party.
+If no enemy is in the current room the creature will move action closer to the party.
 - **Targeted**: Attacks closest enemy.
 Prioritises attacking PREFERED_FOE.
 If a PREFERED_FOE is in the current room, creature attacks PREFERED_FOE.
 If a PREFERED_FOE is one move action away, the creature will move to the PREFERED_FOE's room.
 If a PREFERED_FOE is not in the current room or one move action away a random enemy in the current room will be attacked.
 If the current room is has no heroes in it the creature will move towards a PREFERED_FOE if one is fighting-fight, otherwise the creature will move to a random hero.
 	- **Snake Decapitator**: PREFERED_FOE is leaders
 	- **Mage Slayer**: PREFERED_FOE is controllers